-These Syrniki make perfect breakfast, lunch or a dessert.
+These Syrniki make a perfect breakfast, lunch or a dessert.
 Nice and crispy on the outside and soft and fluffy on the inside.
 Serve with sour cream or jam, or BOTH!

 One of my Secret Ingredients that I always use for pancakes, muffins, cakes and other sweets, is my beloved – Baileys’ Coffee Creamer – Crème Brulee!!!
 I have tried other flavors, but find this one is the Best, for us.
 I Always have it on hand since I like it in my coffee daily!
 It gives an Excellent Flavor and Aroma to your baking goods as well, I prefer to use it instead of adding vanilla.
 Give it a try.
 I add it to my oatmeal with milk in the morning or with buckwheat and milk – Delicious!

 When making Syrniki, pancakes, kotletki or similar, try to make them smaller size.
 First, smaller is fool-proof, meaning it will be much easier for you to handle, flip and will not fall apart.
 Second, smaller cooks faster.
-And third, smaller looks more Elegant on the plate, like someone took the time to make it “just right”!
-There is a forth reason, lol, smaller is better when you watch calories, you can portion what you eat better!
+And third, smaller look more Elegant on the plate, like someone took the time to make it “just right”!
+There is a fourth reason, lol, smaller is better when you watch calories, you can portion what you eat better!

 - 1 package of Lifeway Bazarny Premium White Cheese or 1 pound Farmer's cheese (2 pkgs Friendship brand)